 Why is surface preparation so important?
 Simple… it ensures the lasting value of your new flooring installation.
 When the subfloor isn’t really flat, the “hills and valleys” will, over time, cause problems.
 Tiles can crack and come loose.
 Wood or laminate flooring can split or buckle.

 So, if you expect to stay in your home and enjoy your new floor for many years to come, it’s essential to install the new floor on a well-prepared, flat surface.
-As I mentioned in the “Flooring Consulation Process,” most floors which fail, do so because of a lack of manufacturer recommended surface preparation procedures.
+As I mentioned in the “Flooring Consultation Process,” most floors that fail, do so because of a lack of manufacturer-recommended surface preparation procedures.

 Getting these floors flat is a fairly involved process, and it requires experience and expensive specialized concrete grinding equipment, which most flooring contractors don’t have.